yuvalmGS/gigaspaces-wiki-jekyll/xap97net/caching-scenarios.markdown

 ## When you should use an in-line cache?

 An in-line cache is very useful when:
 - The total size of data stored within the database (or any other external data source) is equal or less than the amount of data stored in memory.
-Ideally, you'd use the {{ALL_IN_CACHE}} cache policy mode.
+Ideally, you'd use the `ALL_IN_CACHE` cache policy mode.
 - The original data model of the data within the database (or any other external data source) is similar to the data model of the objects in memory.
 The [external data source] will work very well: the data will be loaded automatically from the database into the cache and every change to the data in the cache will be propagated to the database behind the scenes.

 # Side Cache